mattermost/mattermost-handbook/operations/sales.md

 * Sales Serve (Direct) = Sales works directly with the customer to complete the purchase.
   * Handheld interaction with Sales that enables more customization for the end customer (payment method, discounting, MSA, etc.).
 * Partner/Reseller (Indirect) = Sales works with an approved partner or reseller to complete the purchase.
-* Self Serve = Customer purchases the product through our [Customer Portal](https://customers.mattermost.com)
+* Self-serve = Customer purchases the product through our [Customer Portal](https://customers.mattermost.com)
   * Allows a high volume of knowledgeable customers to purchase.
-  * **Self Serve is not synonymous with SMB.
-Self Serve is a Sales Channel that caters to all market segmentations.**
+  * **Self-serve is not synonymous with SMB.
+Self-serve is a Sales Channel that caters to all market segmentations.**

 ## Forecasting

-* Forecasting is a weekly process where Sales, CS and Sales Management communicate how much business they will close within a given period, usually the current quarter.
+* Forecasting is a weekly process where Sales, CS,and Sales Management communicate how much business they will close within a given period, usually the current quarter.

 * Forecasting Definitions:
   * Forecast: "I will close at least this much business this quarter.
 It is my likely amount I can close."